KrystianKubicaHub/EminentObjectTracker/README.md

 # Eminent Object Tracker

-## What is this thing?
+## What is it?

-This project emerged from the chaotic depths of a university assignment.
-Its primary objective?
-To fabricate a sophisticated application that facilitates the comparison of diverse tracking algorithms for object tracking in video sequences.
+This project was created under chaotic circumstances during a university assignment.
+Its main goal was to create a military-space-scientific-genius-project-clever application that would facilitate the comparison of various object tracking algorithms in video sequences.

-The application enables testing of multiple tracking methodologies, with some supporting advanced color space transformations for enhanced performance.
-You can draw a rectangle on your video like a kindergartner with a crayon, and then watch the magic happen.
+The application allows you to test multiple tracking methods, and for models using different colour spaces, you can also change the colour spaces.
+Anka also implements drawing the path of an object tracked in a static video.

-### Supported Tracking Models
+### Supported tracking models

-**Histogram-Based Trackers** (support color space selection):
+**Histogram-based tracking** (supports colour space selection):
-- **CamShift** - Color histogram with rotation tracking
+- **CamShift** - colour histogram with rotation tracking
-  - Supports: HSV, RGB, YCbCr, LAB color spaces
+  - Supports: HSV, RGB, YCbCr, LAB colour spaces
-- **MeanShift** - Color histogram tracking without rotation
-  - Supports: HSV, RGB, YCbCr, LAB color spaces
+- **MeanShift** - colour histogram tracking without rotation — Supports: HSV, RGB, YCbCr, LAB colour spaces

-**Correlation Filter Trackers**:
+**Correlation filter-based tracking**:
-- **CSRT** - Discriminative Correlation Filter with Spatial Reliability
+- **CSRT** — discriminative correlation filter with spatial reliability
-- **KCF** - Kernelized Correlation Filter
+- **KCF** — kernel correlation filter
-- **MOSSE** - Minimum Output Sum of Squared Error (fast but basic)
+- **MOSSE** — minimum sum of squared output errors (fast but basic)
-- **MIL** - Multiple Instance Learning tracker
+- **MIL** — multiple learning tracker

-**Deep Learning Trackers**:
+**Deep learning trackers**:
-- **YOLOv8** - State-of-the-art object detection with ByteTrack
+- **YOLOv8** — state-of-the-art object detection with ByteTrack
-  - Automatically downloads model on first run
-  - Supports persistent tracking across frames

-### Features That Actually Work

-- **Color Space Selection** - For CamShift and MeanShift (HSV, RGB, YCbCr, LAB)
-- **Interactive ROI Selection** - Draw rectangle directly on video frame
-- **Pause/Resume** - Because sometimes you need a break
-- **Trajectory Traces** - Visualize object path with customizable color and thickness
-- **Cancel Button** - When everything goes to shit and you want to start over
-- **Dark Theme** - Your eyes will thank you
-- **Video Thumbnail Preview** - See what you're working with

 ## How to Run This Beast

 ### Installation

-First, install all the dependencies.
-This might take a while, so grab a coffee or contemplate your life choices:
+First, launch that amazing app.

 ```bash
 pip3 install -r requirements.txt